 A magnetoresistive sensor is a device that uses a magnetic field to transform mechanical motion into an electrical signal.
 It requires a powersource to operate.
 This type of sensor is found in CMP, CKP, ABS, and steering wheel speed sensors due to its increased accuracy and resistance to electromagnetic interference (EMI).

-How To Determine If A Camshaft (CMP) or Crankshaft Sensor Is Malfunctioning?
+Camshaft (CMP) or Crankshaft Sensor Is Malfunctioning?

-- Analysis of the CKP or CMP sensor's electrical signal waveform on a lab scope - Physical inspection of the sensor and related components
+- Analysis of the CKP or CMP sensor's electrical signal waveform - Physical inspection of the sensor and related components